Thousand Oaks High School: Academics

 Thousand Oaks High School was named a California Gold Ribbon School in 2016–17.
 In the 2019–20 school year, the mean SAT score was 1206 (604 in Mathematics, 602 in Evidence Based Reading) and the mean ACT composite score was 26.4.
 The school has specialized programs for research (the Center for Advanced Studies and Research or "The Center"), entrepreneurship and business (ETHOS Entrepreneurship Academy or "ETHOS"), and a majors program.
 TOHS offers the California Biliteracy Seal to students who demonstrate a high level of proficiency in English and at least one other language.

+In 2024, Ramon Moreno Jr., a Center for Advanced Studies and Research student, studied the potential of the chemical compound isonicotinamide (INAM) to extend the lifespan of yeast cells for his project.
+His project was conducted though the Center program.
+This project allowed Moreno Jr. to be named a top 40 finalist for Regeneron Science Talent Search, the nation's oldest and most prestigious science research competition for high school students, allowing him to earn up to $25,000 in scholarship money.

 Athletics

 Thousand Oaks High School athletic teams are nicknamed the Lancers.
 The school is a member of the CIF Southern Section and competes in the Marmonte League.
 Thousand Oaks' main rival is Newbury Park High School.
 The student spirit section is known as the Green Hole.

 The TOHS cross-country program owns three CIF State championships.
 The boys' team won state titles in 1993 and 1994, while the girls' team earned a championship in 1993.

 The Lancers baseball team won CIF-SS championships in 2003 and 2021.
 En route to the 2021 title, on May 19, 2021, the team reached 31 consecutive victories dating back to the 2020 season, setting a Ventura County record and ranking ninth among all-time winning streaks in California.

+In 2022, the Lancer football team secured its first 10–0 regular season in the program's 55-plus-year history.
+The Lancers two previous unbeaten regular seasons came in 1964 and 1989, when they were 9–0 and 9–0–1, respectively.

+The Lancer Boys' swim team won the CIF-SS Division 4 championship in 2023.

+In 2024, Thousand Oaks High School was recognized with the CIF-Southern Section (CIF-SS) Champion of Character award, which honors student-athletes who demonstrate a strong competitive spirit while upholding the Six Pillars of Character: trustworthiness, responsibility, respect, fairness, caring, and citizenship.
+The school received five awards in total, presented by CIF-SS, recognizing Principal Eric Bergmann, athletic trainer Ahmad Paden, media representative Alan Ko, the school itself, and athlete Jackson Taylor.